applied-exploration/applied-exploration.github.io/_posts/2021-05-04-deep-reinforcement-learning-journey-part-1.md

 *   Constraint propagation is often used for simple problems like sudoku or tic-tac-toe.
 For more difficult problems it is used in combination with other methods, eg.: to significantly decrease the state space that an algorithm has to traverse for an optimal solution.
 In our case, we could eliminate hazardous cells up front, but the number of possibilities is still too large to efficiently solve the environment.
 *   Searching the state space with A* or Monte Carlo Methods.
 An agent is guaranteed to converge on a solution, given enough computational resources, if the starting and ending positions are fixed.
-But
 *   Evolving strategies with Genetic Algorithms, which are a subset could be successfully used to create intelligent behaviour, like [Karl Sims’ demonstration](https://www.youtube.com/watch?v=bBt0imn77Zg) from two decades ago.
 GA’s are a promising alternative and we might explore solving this environment later on.

 But let’s get back to what we’re here for!